Greater-London-Authority/ldn-viz-tools/.changeset/shy-singers-dream.md

 '@ldn-viz/themes': minor
 ---

-Update to styledictionary process to add flow to emitted styles.
+CHANGED: to styledictionary process updated to add flow to emitted styles.